Imago

 ADVERTISEMENT

-James is only back to practice after scrimmaging with the South Bay Lakers.
+The Chosen One is only back in practice after scrimmaging with the South Bay Lakers.
 There is still a bit of a wait for him to really, really come back.
 So why the tall promises?

 ADVERTISEMENT

-The primary reason everyone wants to know if LeBron James can fit in with the Lakers after missing a month of the 2025-26 season and practicing in the G-League while the big boys are winning, is because the King is coming back to the court.
+Everyone wants to know if LeBron James can fit in with a winning Lakers team after a month-long absence.
+This question is especially pressing now that the King is finally returning to the court.
 There’s now a very likely, possible, almost confirmed date for the start of year 23.
 He’d be the first player in the history of the NBA to have a 23rd season.

-It’s unlikely that he’d be put in the game tomorrow.
+But I feel it’s unlikely that he’d be put in the game tomorrow.
 This practice is the decider.
-He’s gotten through practice without his sciatica nerve acting up.
+He’s managed to get through practice without his sciatica acting up.
 But when asked if he’s pain-free, he said, “I wouldn’t go that far.”
-He’s keeping a positive mindset through this but he’s not a 100% yet.
+He’s keeping a positive mindset through this, but he’s not 100% yet.

 ADVERTISEMENT

-Either way, James is itching to get back into the game.
-He reached an undesirable career milestone by missing his first ever season opener for any reason at all.
-He said he didn’t enjoy rehabbing alone but used it as motivation to rejoin the team.
+Either way, LeBron James is itching to get back into the game.
+He reached an undesirable career milestone by missing his first-ever season opener for any reason at all.
+He said he didn’t enjoy rehabbing alone, but it served as motivation to rejoin the team.
 Now we only need to wait and see when that happens.

 ADVERTISEMENT